snltd/gurp/layout/README.md

 Resources are all defined in the same way. `ensure` or `remove`, a string name, and a table of options with symbol keys.

+If you want to use variables, use `(var)` or `(def)`, and have them expanded at compile time.
+You can put as much or as little actual Janet as you like in your definition.

+Resources have default values.
+These are defined in a top-level `defaults.janet` which will eventually be supplied by the executable as a "default-default".

 The `helpers/host` macro expands to a function `machine-config`, which iterates over the roles, and merges all their resources into a single table.
-It also adds vars defined in the `host`.

 You do not need a Janet runtime.
 The Rust part of `gurp` calls `machine-config`, and exectues the Janet code in its built-in Janet interpreter.